loopbackio/loopback.io/pages/en/lb4/Routes.md

 app.start();
 ```

-## Declaring Routes with API Specifications
+## Declaring Routes with API specifications

 Below is an example [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#swagger-object) that defines the same operation as the example above.
 This a declarative approach to defining operations.
 The `x-operation` field in the example below references the handler JavaScript function for the API operation, and should not be confused with `x-operation-name`, which is a string for the Controller method name.